-To request records from the VTC, you may direct your request to Mitch Rosenfeld.
-He can be reached at Virginia Tourism Corporation; 901 E. Byrd Street; Richmond, VA 23219; (804) 545-5522; (804) 545-5501 (fax); or [email protected].
+To request records from the VTC, you may direct your request to Vice President of Operations and Finance, Mike McMahon.
+He can be reached at Virginia Tourism Corporation; 901 E. Cary Street; Richmond, VA 23219; (804) 545-5522; (804) 545-5501 (fax); or [email protected].
 You may also contact him with questions you have concerning requesting records from the VTC.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
 The Council may be contacted by e-mail at [email protected], or by phone at (804) 225-3056 or (toll free) 1-866-448-4100.

 The Virginia Tourism Corporation’s Responsibilities in Responding to Your Request

 - The VTC must respond to your request within five working days of receiving it.
 “Day One” is considered the day after your request is received.
 The five-day period does not include weekends or holidays.